aspose-words/Aspose.Words-Documentation/java/developer-guide/rendering/using-truetype-fonts/specify-truetype-fonts-location/_index.md

 {{% /alert %}}

 An extra Boolean parameter controls whether fonts are scanned recursively through all folders, hence scanning all child folders of a specified folder.
-The following example demonstrates how to set Aspose.Words to look in numerous folders for TrueType fonts when rendering or embedding fonts:
+The following example demonstrates how to set Aspose.Words to look in multiple folders for TrueType fonts when rendering or embedding fonts:

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-rendering_printing-WorkingWithFontSources-SetMultipleFontsFolder.java" >}}